fdoperezi/OSI-Samples-PI-System/piwebapi_samples/Data_Analysis/README.md

 The documentation for the various controllers and topics can be found at your local PI Web API help system: https://your-server/piwebapi/help

 ##  Authentication and minimum versions
-The sample works with Basic and Kerberos authentication methods.
+The sample works with Basic authentication.
 This sample has been tested on `PI Web API 2018 SP1`, `PI AF Server 2018 SP2` and `PI Data Archive 2018 SP2`.

+---

+For the main PI Web API page [ReadMe](../)
+For the main landing page on master [ReadMe](https://github.com/osisoft/OSI-Samples)